okkhoy/dockerfiles/README.md

 # dockerfiles

-Docker file for a unified research environment; focusing on machine learning in Python
+Docker files for specific needs.
+Each folder has its own documentation.